confluence/python-textbok/doc/rough-notes.rst

 * Do we want something about C extensions?
 * Do we want something about regular expressions?
 * Mention version control?

+* one or two chapters about useful standard libraries: datetime, regex, csv parsing, os and sys (how system-agnostic can we make it?) including writing scripts and command-line parameters